TheAlexDev23/japm/README.md

 I've seen many people trying to build their own package manager recently, so I also decided to try it out.

 The package manager worked before, until I decided to rewrite it in a different way.
-Now all JAPM logic and
+Now all JAPM operations would be done in a separate library named [JAPML](lib/libjapml/README.md)

-# Milestones
-- [ ] Creating japml, a library that handles all operations where japm would just be it's implementation
+# Milestones => Deprecated, will not use anymore.
+Package manager is unusable until JAPML is finished
 - [x] Package Installation
 - [x] Package Removal
 - [x] Package Update
 - [x] Package Search

+# JAPML milestones
+- [ ] Logging System => doing (80% done)
+- [ ] Package Installation => doing (33% done)
+- [ ] Package Removal
+- [ ] Package Update
+- [ ] Package Search

 # Bulding from source